KuabeM/stempel/README.md

 #### `--offset`

 This option allows to specify a positive or negative offset to the current time.
 In other words, giving the option `--offset 10m+` means that the command is executed with the current time plus 10 minutes, `20s-` stands for current time minus 20 seconds.
 The syntax allows `[Xh][Xm][Xs](+-)` where `X` can be any number and `h|m|s` refer to hours, minutes and seconds, respectively.
+Overridden by `--time`below.

 Some examples: